Asymmetric games on networks: towards an Ising-model representation: Response strategies of two-player Games

 The initial correlation device does not need to be in correlated equilibrium, as a range of other equilibria in these new strategies is possible.
 An effective, renormalized device is reached as a result of the reactions of the players to the initial one, with

 A correlated equilibrium is reached if a player acts as if she was following an advice to play $\mu_i$, given by this renormalized device.
 This defines a new game, the \textit{correlated game}.
-To reach correlated equilibrium, the expected payoff of a player $i$, computed as
+The expected payoff of a player $i$, computed as

-must be such that it does not increase with a unilateral change in the player's probabilities to follow the new instructions.
+where $-i$ indicates all the opponents of player $i$, which, following the usual game-theoretic convention, corresponds for two players to $i=1$ and $-i=2$.
+To reach correlated equilibrium, the payoff must be such that it does not increase with a unilateral change in the player's probabilities to follow the new instructions.
 The response strategies that obey this criterium are the solutions of the correlated game.
 Players are still independent, since they only react to the external correlations, which means that the response strategy solutions are Nash equilibria as well.
 Therefore, here too we can use the slope analysis, but now with the variables being the response probabilities to follow and not follow, and with the payoff function depending on the initial correlations as well, such that

 with $C^{i}_{\mu_i}$ the slopes of the payoff of player $i$ associated with variable $P^i_{F\mu_i}$, and $C^{i}$ a constant.
 Note that these coefficients depend on the type and number of interactions that player $i$ has with her neighbors.